Jermaine Haley

-Jermaine Leroy Haley (born February 13, 1973) is a former American football defensive tackle in the National Football League for the Miami Dolphins and the Washington Redskins.
+Jermaine Leroy Haley (born February 13, 1973) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Miami Dolphins and the Washington Redskins.
+He was selected in the seventh round of the 1999 NFL draft with the 232nd overall pick.
 He played college football at Butte College.
 Prior to attending Butte, Haley went north to play in the Canadian Junior Football League, where he starred for the Surrey Rams and Okanagan Sun.
 Haley later played in the CFL for the Toronto Argonauts.